 There are many ways to do visual brainstorming.
 It may be useful to think in terms of two broad types: those primarily concerned with generating ideas and those primarily concerned with analyzing concepts.

 In her book Writing the Natural Way, Gabrielle Rico refers to “design mind” and “sign mind” as two ways of perceiving and thinking which complement each other:

-The respective strengths of the two brainstorming approaches described below correspond roughly to these two aspects of creativity and thinking.
-Mind mapping is useful for generating new ideas; concept mapping is good for analyzing concepts.
+The two brainstorming approaches described below Mind mapping is useful for generating new ideas; concept mapping is good for analyzing concepts.

 Mind mapping (or what Rico calls "clustering")** is a good way to generate ideas.
 In starting this process it is best to generate a lot of ideas and not worry about which are good or the best way to map them.